-Every 8 hours, someone in America dies from mesothelioma.
-That’s roughly three people per day, every day of the year.
-Behind each statistic is a person—usually in their 60s or 70s—who was exposed to asbestos decades ago and is now facing a disease with one of the lowest survival rates of any cancer.
+Roughly every four hours, someone in America dies from mesothelioma.
+CDC data recorded more than 2,200 deaths in 2022, with annual totals hovering around 2,500 in recent years.
+Behind each statistic is a person, usually in their 60s or 70s, who was exposed to asbestos decades ago and is now facing a disease with one of the lowest survival rates of any cancer.

 Who are these people?
 Where were they exposed?
 And why, 50 years after we first regulated asbestos, are Americans still dying from it?